nachatz/python-template/README.md

 # End-to-End Python Template

-This is a Python project template that provides a starting point for building Python applications with essential development tools such as tests, linting, formatting, coverage, and CI/CD setup using Poetry to manage dependencies.
+This is a Python project template that provides a starting point for building Python applications with essential development tools such as tests, linting, formatting, typing, coverage, and CI/CD setup using Poetry to manage dependencies.

 &nbsp;
 ## Prerequisites